-H 23 Understanding and influencing human behaviour
+Understanding and influencing human behavior

-Several researchers across disciplines are investigating ways to understand and influence human thinking and behaviour; The field is highly interdisciplinary ranging from AI, NPL, data analytics, game design and neuroscience to sociology, pedagogics and economics.
+Several researchers across disciplines are investigating ways to understand and influence human thinking and behavior; The field is highly interdisciplinary ranging from AI, NPL, data analytics, game design and neuroscience to sociology, education and economics.
 Computational neuroscience in particular aims for a better understanding of the human brain and cognition.

+felt, heard and seen.
+Some observers point out several remaining challenges and even dangers.

+Your Notes Your Notes

+Fraunhofer Isl Fraunhofer observe

+2016 2016

+Hybrid Hybrid

+No. 24 No. 25

-H 24 Underwater
+Underwater Mixed realities

 Several underwater operations are researched and developed.
-Key issues are underwater: -gardening, -living, -(mini)robots, -cities, -streetview, -radio (graphene), chemical plants, -charging, -flight, -volcanoes, -farms, -archaeology, - screening radar, -energy (wave/wind farms), materials.

-H 25 Mixed Realities

-We entered the age of multiple realities.
-Technologies and practices which allow us to see augmented or virtual reality are extremely prominent in the current discourse: 360 degree videos, advanced vr-gaming (Microsoft holo-lense), vr-therapy, a real time painting 3D-model translator, vr development tools for animations, paint applications for oculus rift and space experiences.
-Virtualization and wearable computing devices are expected to combine to create a new wave of social technology.
-The Oculus Rift already allows users to virtually explore real environments from the perspective of a child, and wearable recording devices are beginning to capture the details of everyday life.
-Developments like the personal headphones which can filter out unwanted noise point to a world where reality will be in the eye (and ear) of the beholder.
-VR and augmented reality topics are one of the most popular areas on Kickstarter.
+Key issues are underwater: - gardening, - living, - (mini)robots, - cities, - streetview, - radio (graphene), - chemical plants, - charging, - flight, - volcanoes, - farms, - archaeology, - screening radar, - energy (wave/wind farms) and materials.
+Source: Several Impact Level: Mid Range Technologies enabling us to experience augmented or virtual reality are fast emerging and enthusiastically discussed and adopted by many e.g. on the Kickstarter crowdfunding platform.
+Virtualization techniques such as 360°videos and wearable computing devices that capture the details of everyday life are expected to jointly create a new wave of social technology.
+E.g. the Oculus Rift already allows users to virtually explore real environments from the perspective of a child.
+Developments like the personal headphones that filter out unwanted noise point to a world where "reality will be in the eye (and ear) of the beholder" (IFTF).
+Science fiction novels envisage nano-cells on the skin that simulate an environment for the body that can be

-H 26 Robot reasoning
+Robot reasoning

 A new generation of robots with cognitive planning and reasoning capabilities is being developed.
 They can handle uncertainty, act in messy unpredictable situations and carry out creative tasks like participating in a cartoon contest.
-Furthermore some researchers focus on a kind of artificial consciousness and self awareness - a concept that is highly contested by some philosophers.
+Furthermore some researchers focus on a kind of artificial consciousness and self awareness - a concept that is highly contested eg by some philosophers.

-H 27 Forest health
+Forest health